telerik/ajax-docs/controls/grid/columns/column-types.md

 * **Exportable** - Determines whether the column should be included into the exported file or not.

 * **Display** - Determines whether the column is displayed in browser mode.
-When **Display** is **False**, the column is rendered in the browser but all the cells are styled with "*display: none*", so that they are not visible to the user.**Display** does not affect whether the column editor is visible in an edit form, but if the table view uses an in-place editor, the column editor does not appear.
+When **Display** is **False**, the column is rendered in the browser but all the cells are styled with "*display: none*", so that they are not visible to the user. **Display** does not affect whether the column editor is visible in an edit form, but if the table view uses an in-place editor, the column editor does not appear.

 * **Visible** - Determines whether the column is rendered in browser mode.
 When **Visible** is **False**, the column is not even rendered in the browser. **Visible** does not affect whether the column editor is visible in an edit form, but if the table view uses an in-place editor, the column editor does not appear.

-In addition, editable column types (column types that implement the **IGridEditableColumn** interface)have a **ReadOnly** property that determines whether the column editor is visible in the[edit form]({%slug grid/data-editing/edit-mode/edit-forms%}).
-When **ReadOnly**is **True**, the column editor does not appear in the edit form. **ReadOnly**does not affect whether the column is visible in browser mode.
+In addition, editable column types (column types that implement the **IGridEditableColumn** interface)have a **ReadOnly** property that determines whether the column editor is visible in the [edit form]({%slug grid/data-editing/edit-mode/edit-forms%}).
+When **ReadOnly** is **True**, the column editor does not appear in the edit form. **ReadOnly** does not affect whether the column is visible in browser mode.

 >note None of these three properties prevents you from accessing the column cell's content server-side using the **UniqueName** of the column.
 >